About the MSN Program

 Completed applications will be reviewed and these applicants may be offered early admission.
 Early applications are due on April 1.
 Prospective students should apply through the Cratis D. Williams School of Graduate Studies website.

-Additional information is also available on the MSN Distance Education website.
+Additional information is also available at App State Online.

 Graduates of the MSN program with a concentration in Nursing Education are eligible to take the Certified Nurse Educator exam.
 More information can be found at http://www.nln.org/professional-development-programs/Certification-for-Nurse-Educators.

 The MSN program at Appalachian State University is pursuing initial accreditation by the Commission on Collegiate Nursing Education.
 Applying for accreditation does not guarantee that accreditation will be granted.
 Please contact Dr. Susan Lane, Director of Nursing Graduate Programs, at firstname.lastname@example.org for questions regarding admissions.